-Rotary’s 31,000 clubs in more than 165 countries and regions encourage high ethical standards and carry out humanitarian projects to address such issues as poverty, health, hunger, education, and the environment.
-Their motto is “service above self.”
+Rotary’s 35,000+ clubs in over 200 countries and territories encourage high ethical standards and carry out humanitarian projects to address issues such as poverty, health, hunger, education, and the environment.

-All Rotarians strive to follow the Four-Way Test of the things they think, say, or do:
+Rotarians strive to follow Rotary’s Four-Way Test of things we think, say, or do:

 - Is it the truth?